4d/docs/website/translated_docs/fr/FormObjects/listbox_overview.md

 For a list box cell to be enterable, both of the following conditions must be met:

 - The cell’s column must have been set as [Enterable](properties_Entry.md#enterable) (otherwise, the cells of the column can never be enterable).
 - In the `On Before Data Entry` event, $0 does not return -1.
 When the cursor arrives in the cell, the `On Before Data Entry` event is generated in the column method.
-If, in the context of this event, $0 is set to -1, the cell is considered as not enterable.
-If the event was generated after **Tab** or **Shift+Tab** was pressed, the focus goes to either the next cell or the previous one, respectively.
-If $0 is not -1 (by default $0 is 0), the cell is enterable and switches to editing mode.
+Si, dans le contexte de cet événement, $0 est défini sur -1, la cellule est considérée comme non saisissable.
+Si l'événement a été généré après avoir appuyé sur **Tab** ou **Maj+Tab**, le focus va respectivement à la cellule suivante ou à la précédente.
+Si la valeur de $0 n'est pas -1 (par défaut $0 est 0), la cellule est saisissable et passe en mode d'édition.

 Let’s consider the example of a list box containing two arrays, one date and one text.
 The date array is not enterable but the text array is enterable if the date has not already past.